ace-dent/pngslim/README.md

 - Changed OptiPNG parameters `−nb −nc −np` to the more compact `-nx`, when disabling all lossless image reductions.
 - Improved script readability: indents changed from tabs to spaces(!);  removed use of `start /belownormal` to run PNGOUT; removed inline comments; made verbose output (log) clearer.
 - Reformatted 'README' for markdown and tweaked text.
+- Added 'huffmix.exe' program v0.6b2 (06-May-2014).
+It selects the smallest Huffman blocks from two related files and combines them into a new file.

 **v1.1 12-Sep-2021**
 - Added an early trial with OptiPNG, to losslessly reduce 16 to 8 bit per channel.
 True 16bpc files are still rejected as 'unsupported'.